-Kirsty completed her acting apprenticeship with Pacific Theatre at the age of 19, and then went on to graduate from the prestigious acting program at Studio 58.
-She has worked with children for over 15 yrs, starting as a private nanny and daycare teacher, and then teaching voice and speech at Viva Voce Speech Arts Studio, and acting programs at Pacific Theatre and Bard on the Beach.
+Kirsty is the owner and founder of Pacific Fairytales.
+She has worked with children for over 15 yrs as a private nanny and daycare teacher, as well as teaching voice and speech at Viva Voce Speech Arts Studio, and acting programs at Pacific Theatre and Bard on the Beach.
 She is a Studio 58 graduate and past apprentice of Pacific Theatre.
-Theatre credits include The Old Curiosity Shop (UP), The Secret Doctrine (SFU), A Christmas Carol (PT) and Dancing at Lughnasa (Peninsula Productions).
-Kirsty was also involved as an actor in the Crazy 8’s Film Festival, the Arts Club Actors’ Intensive, and recently produced her own scripts “Once Upon a Princess” (Pacific Theatre) and He Roars (Vancouver Fringe).
+Theatre credits include The Old Curiosity Shop (UP), The Secret Doctrine (SFU), It’s a Wonderful Life (Pacific Theatre) and Dancing at Lughnasa (Peninsula Productions).
+Kirsty performed in one of the winning films in the Crazy 8’s Festival, participated in the Arts Club Actors’ Intensive, and recently produced her own scripts Once Upon a Princess (Pacific Theatre) and He Roars (Vancouver Fringe).
 She is currently working on a series of children’s books.